DIGITLab23/digitlab23.github.io/content/research/index.md

   image: ""
 ---

-Research in the DIGIT Lab aims to answer this question: *How can AI design better materials, structures, and machines?* There are three major themes around this question:
+Research in the DIGIT Lab aims to answer this question: *How can AI design better materials, structures, and machines?* Our research focus extends beyond model performance and efficiency, exploring how AI can fundamentally advance design across four key dimensions:

-* **Design ideation:** Human creativity is constrained by individual knowledge and experience, with outcomes often highly uncertain.
-We explore how AI can enhance the generation of creative design ideas, fostering human-AI co-creativity and accelerating design innovation.
-* **Design automation:** We develop AI and ML methods to automatically generate high-quality, detailed design solutions from specific targets, addressing key challenges such as expansive design spaces, costly design evaluations (e.g., simulations and experiments), and inherent uncertainties.
-* **Design for X:** The "X" encompasses a range of design objectives, such as manufacturing, sustainability, reliability, and beyond.
-We leverage AI, ML, and optimization to efficiently generate design solutions that balance and enhance these goals across complex design spaces.
+          1. **Complexity:** How can AI enable a level of design complexity that is fundamentally inaccessible to existing design methodologies?
+          2. **Creativity:** How can AI enable or accelerate the discovery of "out-of-the-box" design solutions?
+          3. **Trustworthiness:** How can we develop AI-driven design methodologies that end-users can trust?
+          4. **Insights:** How can AI generate new knowledge that expands human understanding and guides design?

+          Guided by these fundamental questions, we develop computational methodologies for design ideation, generative design, and design for X ("X" can represent manufacturing, sustainability, reliability, and beyond) across diverse engineering domains.

 ![alt text](../../assets/media/landing_page_image.png)